-The Internal Revenue Service (IRS) has provided guidance for U.S. citizens abroad preparing for the 2017 tax filing season.
-This IRS guidance is posted under Federal Benefits and Obligations on www.travel.state.gov.
+Resources including links to current Internal Revenue Service (IRS) guidance for U.S. citizens abroad are available under Federal Benefits and Obligations on the State Department website.

 You can mail your tax return and payment using the postal service or approved private delivery services.
 A list of approved delivery services is available on IRS.gov.
 If you mail a return from outside the United States, the date of filing is the postmark date.
 However, if you mail a payment, separately or with your return, your payment is not considered received until the date of actual receipt.